Kidnapping is not a new phenomenon – Interior Minister

 He urged them not to relent on their responsibilities irrespective of the challenges and be ready to tackle new trends of crimes, head-on as there would be refresher courses to help handle them.

-The Minister said though they may be “demonized” in carrying out their duties, they should not give up as they were serving humanity, adding that government would ensure they were all motivated.
+The Minister said though they may be “demonised” in carrying out their duties, they should not give up as they were serving humanity, adding that government would ensure they were all motivated.

-They should up their game in the gathering, processing and analyzing data as far as criminal investigations were concerned, he added.
+They should up their game in the gathering, processing and analysing data as far as criminal investigations were concerned.

-Mr Dery urged them to be innovative and collaborate with those in academia for support in the course of their duty as well as share their experiences to enrich their work.
+He urged them to be innovative and collaborate with those in academia for support in the course of their duty and share their experiences to enrich their work.

-Mr James Oppong Boanuh, the Inspector General of Police (IGP) said the officers would take stock of their practices, identify gaps and finds best practices going forward.
+Mr James Oppong Boanuh, the Inspector General of Police (IGP) said the officers would take stock of their practices, identify gaps and find best practices going forward.

-He said the only remedy to address organized and violent crimes depended on quality detectives and their ability to investigate and prosecute criminal cases.
+He pledged to address organised and violent crimes depending on quality detectives and their ability to investigate and prosecute criminal cases.

-The IGP said his administration would complement government’s effort by reducing violent and organized crime to consolidate internal peace and security.

-Commissioner of Police (COP) Mrs Maame Yaa Tiwaah Addo-Danquah, the Director General for CID, asked the crime officer to properly investigate cases to help save innocent persons.
+Commissioner of Police (COP) Mrs Maame Yaa Tiwaah Addo-Danquah, the Director General for CID asked them to investigate cases to help save innocent persons.

-Chief Superintendents of Police Mr Sampson Agbeko and Mr Reynolds Manteaw, the Crime Officers of Upper East and West, respectively, were recognized and would be presented with laptop computers for their outstanding performance.
+Chief Superintendents of Police Mr Sampson Agbeko and Mr Reynolds Manteaw, the crime officers of Upper East and Upper West, respectively, were recognised and would be presented with laptop computers for their outstanding performance.

 The IGP was also presented with a portrait of himself by Peace Watch Ghana for his commitment so far.